shysolocup/willclient/README.md

 <br>

 ## Usage
-WC simplifies prefix commands and is heavily inspried by the design and functionality of Discord.PY while still being made with Discord.JS
+WillClient simplifies prefix commands and is heavily inspried by the design and functionality of Discord.PY while still being made with Discord.JS
 ```js
 // willclient
 wc.command( "ping", async (ctx) => {